cam-garrison/documentcloud-metadata-grabber/README.md

 # DocumentCloud Add-On Example

-This repository contains an example Add-On for DocumentCloud.
-It is designed to be copied and modified to allow one to easily write Add-Ons to bring custom functionality to DocumentCloud.
+This repository contains a metadata scraper Add-On for DocumentCloud.

 ## Files